 Legal assessment of the VG Hannover

 The Hanover Administrative Court dismissed the complaint and thus confirmed the official order.
 The judges found that the design of the cookie banner in its present form violated applicable law in several respects.
 In particular, the user consents obtained in this way were invalid.
-This constitutes a Infringement against § 25 TTDSG and against the General Data Protection Regulation (GDPR).
+This constituted a violation of Section 25 TTDSG and the General Data Protection Regulation (GDPR).

-The Chamber concluded that the users had not given an informed, voluntary and unambiguous consent.
-Consent in the sense of GDPR had given.
-Accordingly, the use of unnecessary Cookies without a lawful basis.
+The Chamber came to the conclusion that the users had not given informed, voluntary and unambiguous consent within the meaning of the GDPR.
+Accordingly, the use of non-essential cookies took place without a lawful basis.
 The objection that the data protection authority lacked jurisdiction did not prevail either.

 Source: Judgment of the Hanover Administrative Court dated 19.03.2025 (10 A 5385/22)